vivien/modulo/examples/irc/README.md

 # Using modulo as an high-level IRC bot

-This set of scripts uses the `irc` backend, which abstracts IRC protocol-specific messages, and prints user messages (PRIVMSG) on its standard output.
+This set of scripts contains a back end which abstracts IRC protocol-specific messages, and prints user messages (PRIVMSG) on its standard output.
+The standard output of plugins are forwarded as is as a user message.

-From this directory, run:

-    modulo plugins/ backend -n modbot -c '#modulo'
+See the Dockerfile to check dependencies and how to run this IRC bot.

+This container requires the "modulo" container.
+It can be built and run
+with:

+    # docker build -t modbot .
+    # docker run -i -t modbot